shrivaradb/Assignments_C_Language/README.md

 1) if-else Statements
 2) for loop
 3) while loop
+4) Switch Case:
+-    Prompt the user to enter a number, then print the corresponding day of the week.
+-    Prompt the user to enter a number, then print the corresponding month of the year.

 - **Input:**
 To get the inputs from the user **scanf** method is used.